-No person, on election day, or at any time that a voter may be casting a ballot, shall, within 100 feet of a polling place, a satellite location under Section 3018, or an elections official's office:
+- (a) A person shall not, on election day, or at any time that a voter may be casting a ballot, within the 100 foot limit specified in subdivision (b), do any of the following: - (1) Circulate an initiative, referendum, recall, or nomination petition or any other petition.

-- (a) Circulate an initiative, referendum, recall, or nomination petition or any other petition. - (b) Solicit a vote or speak to a voter on the subject of marking his or her ballot. - (c) Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications except as provided in Section 14240. - (d) Do any electioneering as defined by Section 319.5.

-As used in this section, "100 feet of a polling place, a satellite location under Section 3018, or an elections official's office" means a distance 100 feet from the room or rooms in which voters are signing the roster and casting ballots.

-Any person who violates any of the provisions of this section is guilty of a misdemeanor.
+- (2) Solicit a vote or speak to a voter on the subject of marking the voter's ballot. - (3) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications except as provided in Section 14240. - (4) Do any electioneering as defined by Section 319.5. - (b) The activities described in subdivision (a) are prohibited within 100 feet of either of the following: - (1) The entrance to a building that contains a polling place as defined by Section 338.5, an elections official's office, or a satellite location specified in Section 3018. - (2) An outdoor site, including a curbside voting area, at which a voter may cast or drop off a ballot. - (c) A person shall not, on election day, or at any time that a voter may be casting a ballot, do any of the following within the immediate vicinity of a voter in line to cast a ballot or drop off a ballot: - (1) Solicit a vote. - (2) Speak to a voter about marking the voter's ballot. - (3) Disseminate visible or audible electioneering information. - (d) Any person who violates any of the provisions of this section is guilty of a misdemeanor.